SkyTrain (Vancouver): Security

 Law enforcement services are provided by the Metro Vancouver Transit Police (MVTP).
-They replaced the old TransLink Special Provincial Constables, who had limited authority.
+They replaced the old TransLink special provincial constables, who had limited authority.

 On December 4, 2005, MVTP officers became the first and only transit police force in Canada to have full police powers and carry firearms.
 There was public concern in March 2005 when it was announced that transit police would carry firearms.
 Solicitor General of British Columbia John Les defended the move at the time, saying that it was necessary to enhance SkyTrain security.
 Transit officers receive the same training as officers in municipal and RCMP forces.
 They may arrest people for outstanding warrants, enforce drug laws, enforce the criminal code beyond TransLink property, and deal with offences that begin off TransLink property and make their way onto it.
 They issue tickets for fare evasion and other infractions on SkyTrain, transit buses, SeaBus, and West Coast Express.

 Transit police officers and Transit Security officers inspect fares at Skytrain stations as part of TransLink's fare audit.
 Transit Security officers mostly focus their efforts on the bus system, bus loops, and SeaBus.
-As of September 2012, the officers have the authority to issue tickets for fare evasion.

 SkyTrain attendants provide customer service and first aid, troubleshoot train and station operations, and perform fare checks alongside the transit police force.
 SkyTrain attendants can be identified by their uniforms which say "SkyTrain" on them.

 Over the years, violence and other criminal activities have been concerns at time, but TransLink maintains that the system is safe.
 In 2009, Inspector Kash Heed of the Vancouver Police Department said that little crime takes place in the stations themselves; however, criminal activity becomes more visible 400–700 m outside them.

 Each station is monitored with an average of 23 closed-circuit television cameras, allowing SkyTrain operators to monitor passenger and station activity.
 Designated waiting areas have enhanced lighting, benches, and emergency telephones.
 Trains have yellow strips above each window which, when pressed, silently alert operators of a security hazard.
 On-board speaker phones provide two-way communication between passengers and control operators.

 In 2007, it was reported that the entire surveillance system was upgraded from analogue two-hour tape recording to digital technology, which was to allow police to retrieve previous footage for up to seven days.
 However, incidents since the upgrade have still limited police to a two-hour loop, resulting in loss of potential evidence.

 By November 2008, at least 54 deaths had occurred on the platforms and tracks of the Expo and Millennium Lines.
 44 of those deaths were suicides, while the remaining ten were accidental.